Last Updated on

 Rottweilers should also receive constant training.
 They love to work and are excellent at many dog sports, including herding, weight pulls, and even obedience and agility.

-As long as they have something to do and are exercised and socialized regularly, Rottweilers can make excellent family pets.
+As long as they have something to do and are exercised and socialized regularly, a Rottweiler can make an excellent family pet.

 READ MORE: Are Rottweilers Good With Kids?